10 Of Our Favorite Cookbooks Written by Black Chefs and Authors

 Are your taste buds bored with the preparation of the favorite items on your culinary playlist?
 Looking to expand your culinary repertoire or build new cooking muscles in the kitchen?
 Discover these tasteful new cookbooks from Black Chefs and cookbook authors.
 Each book is not only packed with tasteful and unique new recipes, in addition, each also tells a unique and compelling story.

-Between Harlem and Heaven: Afro-Asian-American Cooking for Big Nights, Weeknights, and Every Day
+Between Harlem and Heaven: Afro-As ian-American Cooking for Big Nights, Weeknights, and Every Day

 JJ JOHNSON AND ALEXANDER SMALLS